johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 GPS and Google Maps and other world-wide maps use WGS84.
 The UK uses OSGB36 (or something similar).
-The practical issue is that the same latitude and logitude coordinates expressed in WGS84 can be about 500 meters away from the same coordinates expressed in OSGB36.
+The practical issue is that the same latitude and longitude coordinates expressed in WGS84 can be about 500 meters away from the same coordinates expressed in OSGB36.

 The upshot is that if you report your location to emergency service